sacren/java-features/README.md

 ## What is Java Features?

-Java Features is a set of code examples in Java programming language that facilitates the basic language features in preparation for the participation in real world development of projects using Java.
+Java Features attempts to manifest the most essential language features of Java programming language by code examples in the hope that some code might be good enough to spawn an independent project by itself.
+Java Features depends upon IcedTea JDK and other OSS projects like Maven.

 ## Prerequisite